Arthur J. Gallagher (AJG) Dividend Report

 Management Team

 The executive bench is further supported by Douglas K. Howell, the CFO since 2003, who brings extensive experience in finance and accounting.
-More recently, April Engelman was named chief operating officer, offering a fresh operational perspective after previously leading as vice president and operations director for North America.
-The mix of long-standing leadership with newer voices reflects a healthy balance between tradition and innovation, positioning the company well for its next phase of growth.
+April Engelman serves as chief operating officer, offering operational perspective developed through her prior role as vice president and operations director for North America.
+The mix of long-standing leadership with newer voices reflects a healthy balance between tradition and innovation.
+Managing an integration of the scale that AssuredPartners represents requires exactly the kind of organizational continuity and institutional knowledge that this team has demonstrated over multiple decades of acquisitive growth.

 Valuation and Stock Performance